Agent assisted versus self-service IVR payments – what’s the difference?

 What happens if the customer types in their card number incorrectly?

 If you’re using a fully automated IVR solution CardEasy performs the same BIN lookup and Luhn check.
 You can also build some logic into the call flow so that if, for example, the PAN capture fails twice then the call is automatically routed to an agent.
-The agent can then use CardEasy to take the payment in Agent Assist mode.
+The agent can then use CardEasy Agent Assist to take the payment.

 My business takes lots of regular payments by phone – can we automate this process completely if we want to?

 Yes – absolutely.
-CardEasy is available as a fully automated IVR-based solution known as AutoPay.
+CardEasy is available as a fully automated IVR-based solution.
 This is ideal for balance payments, donations, subscription services and other regular transactional payments where agent assistance is not required and enables you to take payments 24/7.
-This is possible either utilizing your existing IVR or the fully hosted CardEasy AutoPay solution.
+This is possible either utilizing your existing IVR or the fully hosted CardEasy solution.

 Do we need to choose between agent assist or IVR mode?